rritec/Microsoft-Fabric/Module 02: LakeHouse/delta_table_ACID_operations.md

 ## **3. Create a Delta Table**

 Creating a Delta table is simple.
-You can either create it from an existing **DataFrame** or convert a **Parquet** table to a Delta table.
+You can create it from **DataFrame**.

 ### **Example: Creating a Delta Table from DataFrame**